Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Mask2Flow-TSE

 \subsection{Stage 1: Masking}

-The first stage consists of a speaker encoder and Masking.
-We adopt a pretrained WavLM~\cite{chen2022wavlm} as the speaker encoder, which extracts a speaker embedding $d$ from a reference utterance of the target speaker.

-Masking module takes the noisy mel-spectrogram $X$ and speaker embedding $d$ as inputs.
-The input is processed by convolutional layers followed by stacked bidirectional LSTM layers with residual connections.
+Masking module takes the mixture mel-spectrogram $X$ and speaker embedding $d$ as inputs.
+The inputs are processed by convolutional layers followed by stacked bidirectional LSTM layers with residual connections.
 To provide consistent target speaker guidance, the speaker embedding is concatenated at each LSTM layer.
 A final linear layer with sigmoid activation predicts a soft mask $M \in [0, 1]$ as in Eq.~\eqref{eq:Masking}.
 The masking module is trained to minimize the reconstruction error: